RAMPAGELLC/VeilstrikeModManager/README.md

 - `load_mp3(path: String)` [Load MP3] - loads a MP3 audio stream

 ### Modding API
-You are prohibited from unpacking and decompile the scripts on Operation Veilstrike.
+You are prohibited from unpacking or decompile the scripts on Operation Veilstrike.
 All assets are copyrighted.
-Make sure your mods don't infringe the copyright by e.g. sharing some assets.
+Make sure your mods don't infringe the copyright.
 Veilstrike runs 4.2, so select 4.x for mods.
+Assets may be re-used within Veilstrike, however they cannot be distributed without approval by a Veilstrike Developer.

 Modding API: https://github.com/RAMPAGELLC/VeilstrikeLuaSDK/blob/main/Veilstrike.lua

-At moment there is no GDScript API, only Lua.
+At moment there is no extensive GDScript or Lua API.
 However, there is some functions with GDScript you can perform such as replacing levels, etc.

 ```GDScript
 func _initialize(scene_tree: SceneTree) -> void: